meows4h/meows4h/README.md

 i go by rox, i study a wide range of concepts that interest me in relation to computer science

 ### current classes:
-- intro to parallel programming (cs475)
-- programming language fundamentals (cs381)
-- open source software (cs464)

 ### noteable previous classes:
+- intro to parallel programming (cs475) : using OpenMP, Cuda, among other parallel processing APIs to program and run simulations in parallel
 - computer graphics (cs450) & shaders (cs457) : using GLUT and OpenGL to code 3D graphics in C++, programming various shader effects
 - software engineering I (cs361) & II (cs362) : code review, repository management, AGILE development, project planning, and microservice implementation
 - operating systems I (cs374) : creation of basic bash cli using C